 The Roles of Evolution-Local

-The intention behind the network of Evolution-Local websites is to help catalyze and support the Great Work of our age, one person, one community, one place at a time.
-Each participating locale will have its own Evolution-Local website, with each site having a consistent format (think Craigslist).
+The intention behind the network of Evolution-Local websites is to help catalyze and support the Great Turning, one person, one community, one place at a time.
+Each participating locale will have its own Evolution-Local website, with each site having a consistent format.
 Each site will serve as a local hub, a home base for sharing, learning, and plugging in.
 The site will provide a place for people to go when they are tired of the empty calories of the consumer culture and are ready for something more nutritious and delicious.
-Something real, meaningful, and alive – an experiment in collective creativity, at the leading edge of the unfolding Epic.
+Something real, meaningful, and alive – an experiment in collective creativity, at the leading edge of the unfolding Epic of Evolution.

 For those who have already found your passion, Evolution-Local is a place where others can see what you or your organization are doing, get inspired, lend support, and get involved.
 For you, Evolution-Local can be used as an organizing tool for finding allies and amplifying your impact.
 For evolutionary leaders, thinkers, teachers, artists, musicians, writers, it is a forum to express yourself and reshape reality.